ray-project/ray/doc/source/ray-air/trainer.rst

 .. image:: images/train.svg

-Ray AIR Trainers provide a way to scale out training with popular machine learning frameworks
+Ray AIR Trainers provide a way to scale out training with popular machine learning frameworks.

-As part of Ray Train, Trainers provide a seamless abstraction for running distributed multi-node training with fault tolerance.
+As part of Ray Train, Trainers enable users to run distributed multi-node training with fault tolerance.

-Ray AIR Trainers also integrate with the rest of the Ray ecosystem.
+Trainers also integrate with the rest of the Ray ecosystem.
 Trainers leverage :ref:`Ray Data <air-ingest>` to enable scalable preprocessing and performant distributed data ingestion.
 After executing training, Trainers output the trained model in the form of a :class:`Checkpoint <ray.air.checkpoint.Checkpoint>`, which can be used for batch or online prediction inference.
 Trainers also can be composed with Tuners.